LeenoiGH/1.15-Tutorial-Mod/README.txt

 A word from LeenoiMC
 ====================
 Be sure to update your mappings often!
-The version is still unfinished (in terms of the code) wich is why I recommend you do this.
+The version is still unfinished (in terms of the code) which is why I recommend you do this.

 1. Go to: http://export.mcpbot.bspk.rs/
 2. Find the latest mappings generated.
 It should be in a box with text like this: mcp_snapshot-20200314-1.15.1.zip